partiql/partiql-lang-kotlin/docs/user/CLI.md

 ./gradlew :cli:run -q --args="<command line arguments>"
 ```

-The CLI can be run in two manners, non-interactive (conventional) and interactive (REPL).
+The CLI can be run in two manners, non-interactive and interactive (REPL).

 ## REPL